 3 out of every 4 public transportation trips in the CATS service area are bus rides.
 While rail service gets most of the news coverage and publicity, buses are moving far more of us to our daily destinations.
 About 80% of "all-purpose" riders reach their bus stops on foot.

-Yet many bus riders face barriers as they walk to and from their stops.
+Yet many bus riders face barriers on their daily walk to stops and destinations.
 Bus riders frequently encounter:

 - No sidewalks to the bus stop